jojo0110/net-mocha-test-backbone-webApi/readMe.txt

 our test file can call these dependence as module without adding any code.
 Which make the unit test become more easier.

+However, unit test setting become easier doesn't mean testing code become easier too.
-The more organized front end js structure is, the more easy to test it.
-Many things can do to achieve the 'more structured front-end code', I think the first thing should be add the 'name space' on every module.
+The more organized front end js structure it is, the more easy to test it.
+Testing engineer always hope the target code  can be organized and pattern well.
+In order to achieve the goal of the 'structured front-end code', I think the first thing for developer should be add the 'name space' on every module.

-Another thing is, if browser console report error message but the function performing well.
-The test might still failed.
-Which remind me the value of the 'test driven development'
+another thing remind here, The testing might still failed eventhough the function performing well. so if the browser console has js error report, we should always fix it first.
+Thanks

 The original backbone source is from todomvc
 The original web api source is from spaDemo